daleao/sdv/WalkOfLife/README.md

 - **Lv5 - Miner** - +1 ore per ore vein.
     - _Unchanged from vanilla._
-- **Lv10 - Spelunker** - Chance to find ladder and shafts increases by 1% per mine level. +1 speed while mining.
+- **Lv10 - Spelunker** - Chance to find ladder and shafts increases by 1% every mine level. +1 speed every 10 levels.
     - Bonus ladder chance resets every time you leave the mines. **This includes taking the stairs back to the mine entrance.**
 - **Lv10 - Prospector** - Location of ladders and mining nodes revealed.
 Occasionally track special rocks.
     - Analogous to Scavenger.
 Track any mining nodes or mineral forages off-screen with a yellow pointer, and any ladders or shafts with a green pointer.
 On entering a new mine floor you will occasionally detect stones with prospective treasure.
 Find the stone and break it within the time limit to obtain a reward.
 The larger your win streak the better your odds of obtaining rare items.
 Bonus: hold LeftShift to highlight nodes and ladders on-screen.